freedomotic/fd-user-manual/docs/source/frontends/jfrontend.rst

 First, ensure that the right driver plugin is installed.
 If not, install it by following the plugin-specific instructions on its marketplace page.

-To bind an object with a specific protocol, right click on the object to open its configuration dialog.
-Select the **Commands** tab and bind the object's generic actions (such as ``turn on`` and ``turn off``) with the specific hardware command to execute it.
-For example: a light's ``turn on`` action can be bound with the ``turn on OpenWebNet (OWN) light`` command selected from the list on the right.
+To bind any thing with a specific protocol, you have to right click on the thing to open its configuration dialog.
+Now go to the **Commands** tab and bind the thing to generic actions like ``turn on`` and ``turn off`` with the specific hardware command to execute it.
+For example a light ``turn on`` action can be bound with ``turn on OpenWebNet (OWN) light`` command selected from the list on the right.

 .. figure:: images/jfrontend/things/thing-configuration.png
     :width: 500px